Destruction of art in Afghanistan: Hadda and the Stupa-monastery complex of Tepe Shortor

 In the first years of the Soviet occupation several ancient sites, previously explored by French and Afghan archeologists, were ransacked by the pro-Russian government and destitute villagers.
 The ancient sites included in the ransack and pillaging, which ultimately would continue through and even after the Taliban regime, were the stupa-monastery complex of Tepe Shortor, Hadda, Ai Khanoum, Bactres and Tepe Marandjan.

 Famous for its intricate Graeco-Buddhist sculptures and reliefs, the archeological site Hadda is in Gandhara an ancient state in what is now north-eastern Afghanistan, 10 kilometers from the present day city of Jalalabad (adjacent the Khyber Pass).
 This site was excavated in the 1930s and 1970s where approximately 23,000 clay and plaster sculptures were found.
 These findings exemplified elements of Buddhism and Hellenism in a near perfect traditional Hellenistic style comparable to the sculptures found at the Temple of Apollo in Bassae, Greece.
 It is said that Hadda sustained significant damage in the Afghan Civil war and was destroyed in its entirety in 1980.

 Tepe Shortor is a Buddhist monastery and stupa complex located at Hadda that was excavated between 1974 and 1979 by Afghan, and later French, archeologists.
 It is positioned midpoint on the main road from Kabul to Kandahar.
-The site consisted of an entire ancient town, numerous Buddhist stupas and caves decorated with elaborate stucco figures dated to the second century CE.
+The site consisted of an entire ancient town, numerous Buddhist stupas and caves decorated with elaborate stucco figures dated to the second century AD.
 Looters and pillagers have systematically destroyed the site in addition to some illegal, clandestine excavations.
 Those statues that were too large to remove were smashed, and the small statues were taken to Pakistani bazaars to be sold.
 Remains above the plateau, where the site is situated, are Buddhist temple sites including Tapa-Kalan, Tapa-i-Kafariha, Bagh-gai, Chakhil-i-Gundi, deh-Ghundi and Gar-Nao.